zuhayrali/komodo-mqtt/README.md

 # Komodo MQTT Integration

 Send Komodo server information to MQTT for real-time server monitoring.
-Automatic Home Assistant configuration is optional for users who want to make user of [MQTT Discovery](https://www.home-assistant.io/integrations/sensor.mqtt/#processing-unix-epoch-timestamps).
+Automatic Home Assistant configuration is optional for users who want to make use of [MQTT Discovery](https://www.home-assistant.io/integrations/sensor.mqtt/#processing-unix-epoch-timestamps).
 You can already track server stats in the Komodo UI, this simply exposes those stats to MQTT ~~for making pretty graphs in Home Assistant~~ for any potential use.

 ---